 Representative jury trials, non-jury trials, arbitrations, and appellate experience are described in more detail below.

-Representative Trials and Arbitrations
+Representative Trials and Arbitrations and Injunctions:

-- J. H. Whitney Capital Partners v.
-Seller (2013): Co-lead trial counsel for one of the oldest private equity firms in the nation, J.H.
+- H. Whitney Capital Partners v.
+[Seller] (2013): Co-lead trial counsel for one of the oldest private equity firms in the nation, J.H.
 Whitney, in a six-week AAA arbitration before the Honorable Carlos Moreno, retired California Supreme Court Justice and current U.S. Ambassador.
 Client was pleased with the representation.
 Opposing party and arbitration award is confidential under AAA rules.

 - Schultz v.
 Douglas Steel Supply Co.
 (2013): Lead trial counsel for the plaintiff in a six-week court trial in Los Angeles County Superior Court involving claims for involuntary dissolution of a corporation, breach of fiduciary duty, conversion, and an accounting.
 Case favorably settled after closing argument.